michallaskowski/roku_builder/README.md

     $ roku --navigate

 Running in verbose mode will print out all of the key mappings avaiable.
-If you want to change these mappings you can do so via the input_mapping config values .
-To determine the codes needed to enter in the input_mapping config you can run the navigator in debug mode.
+If you want to change these mappings you can do so via the input_mappings config values .
+To determine the codes needed to enter in the input_mappings config you can run the navigator in debug mode.

 #### Profiling Scene Graph